"DEATH TO BANKERS" scream Paris walls as crisis looms

 REBELLION WRITTEN ON WALLS

-France is gearing up for an election where President Nicolas Sarkozy faces possible defeat by Socialist rival Francois Hollande as three years of economic gloom, stubborn unemployment and dwindling purchasing power demoralise voters.
+France is gearing up for an election where President Nicolas Sarkozy faces possible defeat by Socialist rival Francois Hollande as three years of economic gloom, stubborn unemployment and dwindling purchasing power demoralize voters.

 Youth unemployment is stuck at 21.6 percent.